JaxPlays-Inc/jaxplays.org/content/reviews/2026-04-11-Morning-After-Grace.md

 show_reading_time: true
 production: 2026 Morning After Grace
 theatre: Alhambra Theatre & Dining
-cast:
+featuring:
   - Kevin Anderson
   - Hillary Hickam
   - Eugene Lindsey
   - Carey Crim
   - Todd Booth
   - David Dionne
   - Patti Eyler
+  - Tod Booth
 description: "Alhambra Theatre & Dining's *Morning After Grace* pairs sharp comedy with deeply felt humanity, brought to life by three richly layered performances and elegant direction."
 ---

-[[theatre:Alhambra Theatre & Dining]]'s [[production:2026 Morning After Grace]] is the kind of play that sneaks up on you.
+[[theatre:Alhambra Theatre and Dining|Alhambra Theatre & Dining]]'s [[production:2026 Morning After Grace]] is the kind of play that sneaks up on you.
 It opens with the recognizable mechanics of sitcom comedy — a disoriented morning after, mistaken assumptions and mounting embarrassment — but before long it reveals itself to be something richer, sadder and far more profound.
 Written by [[person:Carey Crim]] and directed by [[person:Tod Booth]], this three-character dramedy finds humor in indignity, heartbreak in loneliness and, ultimately, grace in the stubborn human need to connect.

 <!--more-->